foss-scribe/rosser/content/privacy.md

 A cookie is a small piece of data stored on your device by the websites you visit.

-While I limit the presence of third-party cookies, my CDN of choice, Cloudflare injects [some cookies](https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/) into your browser.
+While I limit the presence of third-party cookies, my hosting provider and CDN of choice, Cloudflare injects [some cookies](https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/) into your browser.
 Additionally, some of my pages and blog posts may contain them as a result of embedding widgets such as Twitter posts and Amazon Kindle reading previews.

 ## Changes

 I reserve the right to update this privacy policy at any time.
-I will notify you about any change using your registered email within 24 hours.
+Changes are tracked in my [site's GitHub repository](https://github.com/foss-scribe/rosser/blob/master/content/privacy.md).

 ## Questions